jlmuldoon/air-photo-index/digitizing_air_photo_footprints.md

 8. Close QGIS if you’re done making new polygons, or start over from Step 2 above to make another.

-## Submit your changes to the AVA GitHub Repository
+## Submit your changes to the GitHub Repository
 1. In GitHub for Desktop, you should see a list of changes you’ve made to the files.
 Fill in the Summary and Description fields at the bottom of the window and then click the Commit button.  https://guides.github.com/activities/forking/#making-changes
 2. If you are ready to incorporate your changes into the main branch, submit a pull request for your fork: https://help.github.com/articles/creating-a-pull-request-from-a-fork/
-3. If your changes are accepted, project adminsitrators will incorporated your changes and close the issue for your AVA.
+3. If your changes are accepted, project adminsitrators will incorporated your changes and close the issue for your photo set.
 If there is any problems or questions, the project administrators will contact you.

 ## Notes for pull request reviewers:
 If you want to accept only some of the changes offered in a pull request, you will need to use the command line to [cherry-pick](https://mattstauffer.co/blog/how-to-merge-only-specific-commits-from-a-pull-request) the committs that you want to keep.